 The following categories describe the different ways that we use and disclose health information.
 For each category of uses or disclosures we will explain what we mean and give you examples.
 Not every use or disclosure in a category will be listed.
 However, all of the ways we are permitted to use and disclose information will fall within one or more of the categories.

 We may use health information about you to provide you with medical treatment or services.
 We may disclose health information about you to: doctors, nurses, counselors, technicians, closely supervised PA/Medical/Nursing students participating in clinical preceptorships, or other RUHS-N personnel, who are involved in providing care for you.
+For example:

 If you are being seen in Counseling and Psychological Services at RUHS-N and are receiving care by a medical provider at RUHS-N, health information may need to be shared to make sure you are receiving appropriate integrated care.
 Departments within RUHS-N may share health information about you in order to coordinate the different services you may need, such as prescriptions, lab work and x-rays.